wardenevanMU/IT1600MarkdownFinal/README.md

-# How to Succeed in College
+# How to succeed in College

 > “If I was going to be successful, I had to be successful with myself.
 I couldn’t be successful doing what other people were doing.” - Jay Z